An introduction to Google Search Console

 The coverage section will break down a few elements of a page.
 It will show you how the page was found (Discovery), Google bot's decision on indexing and some details around it (Crawl) and finally what has been indexed (Indexing)

-Search Console coverage report
+Google Search Console page indexing coverage details.

 If you have noticed an issue with a page, perhaps not seen it appear in Google, this is a good place to start to investigate the possible reason(s) why.
 You might see a few different scenarios here:

-• Page not appearing, or has suddenly dropped out of the search results
+• Page not appearing, or has suddenly dropped out of the search results.

-• When a page was last crawled
+• When a page was last crawled.

-• A different page ranking (Google chose a different canonical page)
+• A different page ranking (Google chose a different canonical page).

-• If the page was found in sitemaps or not
+• If the page was found in sitemaps or not.

 Some of the issues are very simple, but others will require a bit of a deep dive, but at least here, you will know first hand if there is an issue or not with a given page.